80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a sound made by something heavy falls or hit something

-Example sentenceThe book fell on the desk with a thud.
+Example in a sentenceThe book fell on the desk with a thud.

 73. Tick-Tock/tick